Hydrargyrum medium-arc iodide lamp: Ballast operation

 Since the early 1990s, electronic flicker-free (or Square-Wave) ballasts have become increasingly popular and affordable as an alternative to magnetic ballasts by eliminating most of the problems associated with HMI flicker.
-Unfortunately, their operation is not as simple as a magnetic ballast.
+Their operation is not as simple as a magnetic ballast.
 Electronic ballasts can be thought of as operating in three stages—a DC intermediate converter, a power module, and an AC inverter.
 Power initially flows through the main breakers into an RF mains filter that prevents the flow of noise back onto the incoming power line.
 Then, rectifiers and capacitors charge and discharge to invert the negative half of the AC cycle and convert the line to positive DC voltage.
 This is called the DC intermediate.
 In the second stage, a buck converter draws from the DC intermediate and regulates current to the final power electronics via an electronic control board.
 This control board carefully adjusts the high frequency duty cycle of its transistors to maintain optimum color and light output as the lamp ages.
 Finally, the regulated current is inverted by an LF-converter board that uses four Insulated Gate Bipolar Transistors (IGBTs) to switch the DC at precisely 60 Hz into a square wave AC (unlike the sinusoidal pattern of line AC).
 Leaders in this field include Power Gems Corp, B&S, & Mytronic.

 By using a square-wave output that is not referenced to the line cycle rate, a flicker-free output can be produced.
 Since the IGBTs switch on and off at a regulated cycle rate, a generator can be slightly off-speed and the lamp will still be flicker-free, which is not the case with a standard magnetic ballast.
 The square wave nature of the output results in a straight-line power output from the lamp.
-The time where cathodes aren't emitting electrons of high enough energy is very short, meaning that safe (flicker-free) filming can occur at camera framerates up to 10,000 frame/s on most electronic ballasts.
+The time where cathodes are not emitting electrons of high enough energy is very short, meaning that safe (flicker-free) filming can occur at camera framerates up to 10,000 frame/s on most electronic ballasts.